Tausi95/ASSET-Hub/README.md

-# ASSETHub
-online and offline high-school stem studie

-Here’s the modified README with the project name changed from "STEMProlinks" to "ASSET-Hub":

 ---

-# ASSET-Hub
+# STEMProlinks

-ASSET-Hub is an innovative web application designed to foster connections among professionals, students, and enthusiasts across various sectors.
-Built using React, it enables users to network, collaborate, share resources, and participate in relevant events.
+STEMProlinks is an innovative web application designed to foster connections among professionals, students, and enthusiasts in STEM (Science, Technology, Engineering, and Mathematics) fields.
+Built using React, it enables users to network, collaborate, share resources, and participate in STEM-related events.

 ## Table of Contents